PNPC-CaPeL/capel-portal/content/en/ou-plonger.md

 ---
 title: Where to dive?
+menu:
+  show: true
-menuTitle: Where to dive
+  title: Where to dive
-navigation: true
+  weight: 2
 slug: ou-plonger
 description: A national park is an exceptional area open to all, but under the responsibility of each individual.
 It is protected by specific regulations on